-Whether you are a recreational hiker or hardcore mountaineer, you need great-performing footwear.
-If you are mainly into “easy” trails (in terms of terrain, not necessarily distance) you will probably be better off with a pair of good trekking shoes (also known as “hiking shoes”) rather than regular hiking boots.
-Not only are they lighter, more breathable and comfortable to wear, but the flexible sole will also allow you to hike fast and securely on technically undemanding trails.
-Hiking shoes are, however, not appropriate for hiking on rocky terrain and for multiday trips where you might carry a heavy backpack – exactly because of their flexible soles and lack of support in the ankle area.
-To learn more about the different types of hiking footwear, check out our Hiking Footwear Guide.
+Whether you are a recreational hiker or a hardcore mountaineer, you need good footwear.
+If you are mainly into “easy” trails (in terms of terrain, not necessarily distance) you will probably be better off wearing a pair of good trekking shoes (also referred to as hiking shoes) rather than regular hiking boots.
+Not only are trekking shoes lighter and more comfortable to wear than boots, but the flexible soles will also allow you to hike faster on technically easy trails.
+Trekking shoes are, however, not the best option for hiking on rocky terrain and for multiday hikes where you might carry a heavy backpack – exactly due to their flexible soles and lack of support in the ankle area.

 1. Buying Trekking Shoes – What is important?

-Trekking shoes mainly feature uppers made of synthetic materials or leather (even though leather is less commonly used).
-High-quality synthetic uppers are lighter and more breathable than leather uppers.
-However, leather uppers provide better abrasion-resistance and support due to their rigidity.
+Trekking shoes usually have synthetic uppers, but some do feature leather uppers.
+Shoes with synthetic uppers are lighter and provide better breathability than shoes with leather uppers.
+However, leather uppers provide better abrasion-resistance and support because leather is a very sturdy material.
 Leather comes in different forms such as full-grain leather, split-grain leather and nubuck leather.
-Full-grain leather is the heaviest and the most durable.
-Split-grain leather and nubuck leather offer lower abrasion resistance but on the other hand they are also more breathable and lighter.
+Full-grain leather is the heaviest and most durable.
+Split-grain leather and nubuck leather offer lower abrasion resistance but they are also lighter and more breathable.

-In this review we listed four pairs of trekking shoes that feature synthetic uppers and one pair of trekking shoes that has uppers made of nubuck leather.
+In this review of the best trekking shoes we listed three pairs of trekking shoes that have synthetic uppers and two pairs of trekking shoes which have nubuck leather uppers.

-Waterproof trekking shoes use a waterproof lining (like Gore-Tex and eVent) which to some extent reduces the breathability of shoes; there is no such thing as an abundantly breathable waterproof fabric.
-However, with advanced technologies such as the Gore-Tex Surround, high-quality trekking shoes can nowadays be fairly breathable while offering good water-resistance.
+Waterproof trekking shoes use a waterproof lining (such as Gore-Tex and eVent) which reduces the breathability of shoes to some extent.
+However, with advanced technologies (such as Gore-Tex Surround), trekking shoes can nowadays be very breathable and water-resistant at the same time.

-The insole, which is also known as the footbed, has to perform similarly to the lining as it is also in direct contact with the sock-clad foot.
-It thus has to be moisture-wicking, breathable and durable.
-Many insoles are treated with antimicrobial agents in order to reduce the growth of microorganisms and bacteria.
+The insoles of trekking shoes should be moisture-wicking, breathable and durable.
+Many trekking shoes come with insoles that are treated with antimicrobial agents in order to reduce the growth of microorganisms and bacteria.

-The midsole is one of the most quality-determining features of a trekking shoe as it gives cushioning, support and stability.
-There are two types of midsoles available; EVA midsoles (ethylene vinyl acetate) and PU (polyurethane) midsoles.
+The midsole provides cushioning, support and stability.
+There are two types of midsoles; EVA midsoles (ethylene vinyl acetate) and PU (polyurethane) midsoles.

-EVA midsoles are in general lighter and more flexible than PU midsoles.
-Therefore, they are often used in running shoes as well as in trekking shoes and lightweight hiking boots.
-However, EVA midsoles are less durable than the PU midsoles – they get flat faster and thus lose cushioning.
+EVA midsoles are lighter and more flexible than PU midsoles.
+Therefore, trekking shoes typically have EVA midsoles.
+However, EVA midsoles are less durable than the PU midsoles – they get “flat” faster.

-In this review we listed four pairs of trekking shoes that use EVA midsoles (some use PU inserts as well) and one pair that features PU midsoles.
+In this review of the best trekking shoes we listed four pairs of trekking shoes with EVA midsoles and one pair with PU midsoles.

-The outsole provides traction and is thus very important.
-Outsoles are equipped with lugs of different patterns; the deeper and thicker the lugs, the better traction they provide.
-Some manufacturers develop their own outsoles like for example Salomon (Contagrip) while others use outsoles from well-known manufacturers such as Vibram.
+The outsoles provide traction.
+They have lugs of different patterns; the deeper and thicker the lugs, the better traction they provide.
+Some brands develop their own outsoles like for example Lowa while others use outsoles from well-known manufacturers such as Vibram.

 2. The Best Trekking Shoes Review